 The Strategic ROI of Unified Performance Management Software

 Annual reviews are a productivity drain.
-Modern performance management software transforms HR from a cost center into a profit driver with an average 330% return on investment.
+Modern performance management software transforms HR into a profit driver.

-Switching to an integrated system is not just an HR upgrade; it is a financial imperative.
+Gartner projects a 330% average three-year ROI for switching to an integrated HR system.
 The numbers suggest that the transition pays for itself almost immediately through efficiency and retention.

 1. Reduction in Turnover Costs